laravel-notification-channels/gammu/README.md

 ### Gammu Api

-This is an optional if you don't want to use native Gammu SMSD method and use [Gammu Api](https://github.com/kristiandrucker/gammuApi).
-Make sure you configured it properly and able to send SMS using this API.
+This is optional if you want to use [Gammu Api](https://github.com/kristiandrucker/gammuApi).
+Make sure Gammu Api has properly configured and able to send SMS using this API.

 ## Installation